WakelandBranz/Freshman-Year-S1-Notes/MATH 381 - Crawford/Homework/Homework 3/Scratch Work.md

 ##### (a) $\forall y(C(y) \rightarrow \exists xL(x, y))$

-For every comedy movie there exists someone who likes it
+***Rough Translation:*** For every movie, if it is a comedy movie then someone liked it.
-##### Translation: Every comedy movie is liked by someone (?)
+##### Translation: Every comedy movie is liked by someone

 ---
 ##### (b) $\forall y \exists x(S(x, y) \land A(y))$

-For every movie seen there exists someone
+Rough Translation: For every movie there exists someone who saw it and the movie won an award.
 ##### Translation: Every movie was seen by someone and won an award (?)